 I didn’t come up with this theory on my own.
 An article published in the Journal of Investigative Dermatology13 took a close look at the disease process of psoriatic skin vs. normal skin and found that T cell expression IN THE SKIN impacted the occurrence of psoriatic lesions.

-Based on this study along with other research regarding the permeation of T cells through the body and the quantity of T cells in the skin leads me to believe that topical application of ingredients that stimulate one T helper cell group over the other (depending on which autoimmune dominance a person has) or topical application of ingredients that stimulate production or healthy operation of Treg cells CAN help relieve flare-ups and suppress symptoms.
+Based on this study along with other research regarding the permeation of T cells through the body and the quantity of T cells in the skin leads me to believe that topical application of ingredients that stimulate one T helper cell group over the other (depending on which autoimmune dominance a person has) or topical application of ingredients that stimulate production or healthy operation of Treg cells might help relieve flare-ups and suppress symptoms.

 So, if you have a Th1 dominant autoimmune skin disease, which are typically: